Share this post on:

 A high need for Certainty/Comfort means striving to feel safe and secure.
 You want predictability and a sense of Comfort, which gives you peace of mind and helps ward off stress, anxiety, and worry.

-The need for Certainty is often characterized by the need to acquire short-term pleasure, irrelevant of whether it will lead to long-term pain.
+The need for Certainty is often characterized by the need to acquire short-term pleasure, regardless of whether it will lead to long-term pain.

 When you strive to satisfy the need for Certainty, you might eat or drink alcohol excessively, smoke, or use recreational drugs.